-Many of us welcome the arrival of summer with open arms, charging into the outdoors to soak up as much sun and fresh air as we possibly can before another New England winter rolls in.
-While all medical providers encourage our patients to be active outdoors, there are some important safety considerations to keep in mind if you’re going to be exposed to the sun.
+Many of us welcome the arrival of summer with open arms.
+Who doesn’t love charging into the outdoors to soak up as much sun and fresh air as we can before another New England winter rolls in.
+While all medical providers encourage our patients to enjoy outdoor activities, some important considerations regarding summer sun safety should always be top of mind.

 Sunlight consists of two types of ultra violet rays – UVA and UVB rays.
 Both can damage the skin and cause skin cancer with prolonged or cumulative exposure.
-UVA rays are the ones responsible for freckles, wrinkles and age spots and UVB rays are the primary cause of sunburns.
+UVA rays are the ones responsible for freckles, wrinkles, and age spots.
+UVB rays are the primary cause of sunburns.
 UVA rays can pass through window glass, so you should wear sunscreen even if you are in the car or a room with natural light.

-- Look for sunscreen labels that feature the term “Broad Spectrum Protection” – this protects you from both UVA and UVB rays.
+- Look for sunscreen labels that feature the term “Broad Spectrum Protection,” which protects you from both UVA and UVB rays.

 - Sunscreen with a minimum of 30 SPF should be applied EVERY time you go outside and should be re-applied every 2 hours.
-Even on cloudy days, up to 80% of the sun’s UV rays can penetrate our skin.
+Even on cloudy days, up to 80 percent of the sun’s UV rays can penetrate our skin.

 - Everybody, regardless of their complexion should wear sunscreen.
 You are still susceptible to skin cancer without good sun protection.

 - Light colored clothing is the most effective in reflecting sunlight away from your skin.
-I’d recommend covering up whenever you can, particularly between the hours of 10 am and 2 pm, when the sun’s rays are at their strongest.
+I recommend covering up whenever you can, particularly between the hours of 10:00 am and 2:00 pm, when the sun’s rays are at their strongest.

-Kari Dickey, DO is a board certified family practice physician at Putney Family Healthcare, a department of Brattleboro Memorial Hospital.
-She can be reached at 802-387-5581.
+Author Kari Dickey, DO, is a board certified family practice physician who provides post-acute care at Brattleboro Memorial Hospital.